perugithubacc/TechAssessmentMvcService/README.md

 ## Features

-- Manage customers and products through a RESTful API.
+- Manage customers and products through an MVC RESTful API.
 - Added Redis for caching and Kafka for event processing.
 - Swagger documentation for easy exploration of API endpoints.
 - Uses Docker Compose for container orchestration.